-Erica Blystone has been working as a therapist for over 15 years and is licensed in NC.
-Some of her special interests and areas of expertise include couples counseling and divorce counseling (see bio under “Couple’s Therapists”), parenting coaching, mood and anxiety disorders, and growth work.
-She has a direct style and heavily utilizes two empirically-validated types of therapy: cognitive-behavioral therapy (CBT) and dialectical-behavior therapy (DBT).
-She combines this with insight-oriented work to maximize the opportunity for meaningful changes that will “stick.”
-Erica provides therapy for adults (18+).
+Erica Blystone has been working as a therapist for over 10 years and is licensed in NC.
+Some of her special interests and areas of expertise include couples counseling, mood and anxiety disorders, family of origin issues, and growth work.
+She is highly experienced in two therapy techniques empirically validated to be effective: cognitive-behavioral therapy (CBT) and dialectical-behavior therapy (DBT).

-Therapy Experience: Erica has worked with children and adults from diverse backgrounds and with a wide variety of mental health issues.
-She has extensive experience with the full range of mood disorders and anxiety disorders so commonly experienced (depression, bi-polar, general anxiety, social anxiety, OCD, etc.).
-She works with clients with ADHD to develop compensatory strategies to complement or replace medication.
-Erica is experienced in working with people struggling with personality issues.
-She is a supportive guide through grief and loss, which is often an effective framework for dealing with difficult life experiences and transitions such as death of a person or pet, divorce, infertility, chronic pain, limited functioning from illness or accident, etc. Erica’s experience working therapeutically with male perpetrators of domestic violence allows her to comfortably and effectively work with strong personalities, people struggling with anger, and people who knowingly or unknowingly misuse power and control.
-Through growth work she strives to help people develop meaningful and fulfilling relationships and activities to create a fulfilling life.
-Erica is committed to helping clients not just decrease their unhappiness, which is what usually brings people to therapy, but increase their joy.
+Erica has worked with adults from diverse backgrounds and with a wide variety of mental health issues.
+She has extensive experience with the full range of mood disorders and anxiety disorders so commonly experienced (depression, bi-polar, general anxiety, social anxiety, PTSD, OCD, etc.), as well as weight loss and sleep problems.
+She has experience working with people who are dedicated to decreasing or stopping substance use that is adversely affecting their lives.
+She also enjoys working with clients with AD/HD to develop compensatory strategies to complement or replace medication.
+Erica helps people who are struggling with personality difficulties/disorders, stress management, trauma, and transitions.
+She approaches significant and upsetting life experiences within a framework of grief and loss, and provides therapy for issues such as death of a loved person, divorce, infertility, chronic pain, limited functioning from illness or accident, death of a pet, etc. Her training in the Duluth model of power and control influences her work in relationship enhancement, self-esteem/self-concept development, and anger management.
+Through growth work, she strives to help people develop meaningful and fulfilling relationships and activities.
+Erica is committed to helping clients not just decrease their unhappiness, which is what usually brings people to therapy, but increase their happiness.
+She sees this as different work with a distinct set of skills.